duthied/Free-Friendika/doc/Addons.md

 ### footer
 Called after HTML content functions have completed.
-Deferred Javascript files should be registered using this hook.
+Deferred JavaScript files should be registered using this hook.
 `$b` is (string) HTML of footer div/element.

 ### avatar_lookup